 Q How is Africa Ministry Partners organized?

 A AMP is a nonprofit corporation in California.
-The primary mission of the organization is to provide direct aid to carefully selected ministries in Africa (and particularly Zambia) that are engaged in Jesus-centric ministry to the poor.
+The primary mission of the organization is to provide direct aid to carefully selected ministries in Africa (and particularly Zambia, Rwanda, and the DR Congo) that are engaged in Jesus-centric ministry to the poor.
 The organization is governed by a three-person board of directors comprised of a Chairperson, Secretary, and Treasurer.

-A Two reasons.
+A Several reasons.
 (1) The needs are great.
-Zambia is one of the least developed nations in the world and poverty is widespread.
-(2) We just love Zambia and its people.
+Zambia and the DR Congo are two of the least developed nations in the world and poverty is widespread in spite of great potential.
+Rwanda is on the verge of becoming a middle income country but it’s still healing from the 1994 genocide against the Tutsis.
+(2) We just love these places and their people.

 Q How much of the gift actually gets to the ministry?